 The Friendship Court will create a beautiful setting for wedding pictures.
-(We have a growing list of photographers and videographers for your convenience.)

 Very large weddings can be placed in the 450-seat Walter Lawrence & Stephen Lewis Worship Center, with our beautiful four-manual Rogers Organ and a 9ft grand piano.
 The Worship Center is located just across the drive from the Chapel, Courtyard and Social Hall.

 (Non-refundable Deposit Required)*

 $500.00 – Walt Lawrence & Stephen Lewis Center for Worship and the Arts**

 $250.00 – Robert Graham MD & Paul Fasana Chapel***